Fallout 5: Everything we know so far, and what we hope to see

 (Image credit: Bethesda)

-During a 2024 interview with Variety, Todd Howard also told fans that it takes a good five years to make a new Fallout game.
-“Games take a good five-ish years,” he explained.
-“So, we’re in plans for future games in this series, and nothing to talk about right now, but we’re always planning.”
+"Games take a good five-ish years," he explained.
+"So, we’re in plans for future games in this series, and nothing to talk about right now, but we’re always planning."

-With that in mind, Fallout 5 is unlikely to come out before 2030 since Elder Scrolls is only aiming to be completed sometime in 2026.
+With that in mind, Fallout 5 is unlikely to come out before 2030 since Elder Scrolls is only aiming to be completed sometime (optimistically) in 2026.
 While that seems like a long way off, it will at least give us all the time to replay the best Fallout games in preparation for the new title.

-Fallout 5 platforms
+Fallout 5 platform speculation

 A screenshot of a player using power armour in the game Fallout 4.